mjeanmar/mdi-basic-training/_docs/code-colloboration/github-basics.md

 As mentioned, VS Code and Git/GitHub play together very nicely.
-Please open VS Code and find the "Accounts" icon toward the bottom of the leftmost toolbar and use it to log in to your GitHub account.
+Please open VS Code and find the "Accounts" icon toward the bottom of the leftmost sidebar and use it to log in to your GitHub account.